ToriKrh/ToriKrh/README.md

 Experienced IT Recruiter with intermediate English proficiency, full-cycle recruitment expertise, and a background in screening, sourcing, interviewing, vacancy creation, email writing, and feedback.
 With 3.5 years in customer support and 2 years in sales, I have honed valuable soft skills such as negotiation, persuasion, and effective communication, including business correspondence.
 This allowed me to establish a culture of professional communication with clients, expand the market segment I managed, and surpass sales targets, achieving a remarkable 94% increase during off-season months and an 83% increase by low season.
 I am a quick learner and consistently delivered profits ahead of schedule.
 Additionally, my background as a French philologist and teacher equips me to mentor and educate new colleagues, and my leadership abilities have enabled me to implement successful departmental strategies and step in as a team leader when needed.

-SKILLS
+---

+__SKILLS__

-+Good understanding of IT Market:
+-Good understanding of IT Market:

- +Companies types (outsourcing, outstaff, product)
+  -Companies types (outsourcing, outstaff, product)

- *Tech (Developers, QA, DevOps) and non-tech (Marketing, Management, Sales) roles
+  -Tech (Developers, QA, DevOps) and non-tech (Marketing, Management, Sales) roles

- *Technologies (programming languages, frameworks, databases)
+  -Technologies (programming languages, frameworks, databases)

-*SDLC, Waterfall, Scrum, Kanban concepts
+  -SDLC, Waterfall, Scrum, Kanban concepts

-*Sourcing (Boolean Search, X-Ray) - LinkedIn, GitHub, Behance, Stack Overflow, Kaggle, Dou, Meetup
+-Sourcing (Boolean Search, X-Ray) - LinkedIn, GitHub, Behance, Stack Overflow, Kaggle, Dou, Meetup

-*CV Screening / Candidates Screening, Vacancy Creation and Posting
+-CV Screening / Candidates Screening, Vacancy Creation and Posting

-*Candidates Database Management, Mails and communication, Feedback and Job Offer
+-Candidates Database Management, Mails and communication, Feedback and Job Offer

-*Employer and recruitment brand, Ethical Recruiting
+-Employer and recruitment brand, Ethical Recruiting

-*English: Intermediate
-*French: Fluent
-*Polish: Beginner
+___-English: Intermediate___

+___-French: Fluent___

+___-Polish: Beginner___

 📫 How to reach me: